 Craving a little fresh air?
-You’re in good company — and it can work wonders for our mental and physical health!
-In addition to this list, some state parks we love include local gems Pumpkin Hill Creek Park, George Crady Fishing Pier, Olustee State Park, and Amelia Island State Park Find the full list at Florida State Parks.
+You’re in good company when it comes to exploring the great outdoors — and it can work wonders for our mental and physical health!
+In addition to this list, some state parks we love include local gems Pumpkin Hill Creek Park, George Crady Fishing Pier, Olustee State Park, and Amelia Island State Park.
+Find the full list at Florida State Parks.
 Note that sunscreen, bug spray, snacks, and water are also good ideas when trekking to most of these locations.

 Hiking Trails

-Jacksonville Arboretum: The Jacksonville Aboretum has several trails to enjoy and is open 8 a.m. to 7 p.m.
-Monday–Thursday and 8 a.m. to 5 p.m.
-Friday–Sunday.
+Jacksonville Arboretum: The Jacksonville Aboretum has several trails to enjoy outdoors and is open 8 a.m. to 7 p.m.
+Monday–Sunday.
 Restroom, picnic, and pavilion areas are closed.
 The Lake Loop trail is the easiest to navigate and encircles a lake.
-Donations are welcome but there is no required entrance fee.
+Admission is $3 for nonmembers, but when you join you have unlimited visits!

 UNF Trails: There are several trails at UNF, located at 1 UNF Drive Jacksonville, FL 32224.
 You will want to park in the lot with the small building labeled Parking Services.
-There is usually a $5 parking fee, but since UNF is not in session, at the moment there is no fee.
+There is usually a $5 parking fee, but when UNF is not in session there is no fee.
 There is a map on the side of the building showing the different trails, which are accessible from the parking lot!

 Castaway Island Preserve: This gem of a preserve is perfect for young kids.
 Castaway Island Preserve is a quiet oasis off of San Pablo and Beach Blvd.
 My three kiddos always enjoy the scavenger hunt aspect of the Island Trail.
 Animal footprints guide you along and help you guess which marsh animal you will learn about next.
 The boardwalk trail gives a beautiful view of the Intracoastal Waterway and marsh wildlife.